kedwinchen/edu.calpoly.cpe.senior-project/guide/content/instructions/_index.md

 Students should follow the [instructions for students](students).

+Instructors should follow [instructions for instructors] (work in progress).

-Instructors should follow the [instructions for instructors](instructors)
+Image builders should follow the [instructions for builders](image-builders)